pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

     >**Note:** For more information about configuring Cosign key pairs, see the
     >[Tanzu Build Service documentation](https://docs.vmware.com/en/Tanzu-Build-Service/1.6/vmware-tanzu-build-service/GUID-managing-images.html#image-signing-with-cosign).

-1. To enable Cosign signing, create or modify the service account resource that is referenced in the image resource so that it includes the Cosign key pair secret created earlier.
+1. To enable Cosign signing, create or edit the service account resource that is referenced in the image resource so that it includes the Cosign keypair secret created earlier.
+The service account is in the same namespace as the image resource and is directly referenced by the image or default if there isn’t one.

     ```yaml
     apiVersion: v1